It all started with a tweet…

 Following the success of this original screen, and as part of the Scottish Government’s 8 Pillars test site in East Sutherland, we were able to purchase four additional 65″ interactive screens to enable various locations across East Sutherland to benefit from this technology and make connections with each other.
 At the end of September 2016 screens were installed at the Bradbury Centre in Bonar Bridge, Brora Village Hub, Migdale Hospital in Bonar Bridge and Seaforth House care home in Golspie.

-The project has expanded as part of the Highland Compassionate Communities partnership and, as a result, further screens are to be introduced to the communities of Appin, Lochinver, Milton (Inverness-shire) and Tongue, as well as the Lawson Memorial Hospital in Golspie.
+The project has expanded as part of the Highland Compassionate Communities partnership and, as a result, further screens are to being introduced in May 2019 to the communities of Appin, Lochinver, Milton (Inverness-shire) and Tongue, as well as the Lawson Memorial Hospital in Golspie.